aws-samples/serverless-test-samples/dotnet-test-samples/README.md

 ## Basic Examples

-- [dotnet-test-intro](./dotnet-test-intro/): An introduction to serverless .NET testing using, the best place to start!
+- [API Gateway to Lambda that lists S3 buckets](./dotnet-test-intro/): An introduction to serverless .NET testing using, the best place to start!
-- [dotnet-api-test](./dotnet-api-test/): How to test a simple CRUD API built on serverless.
+- [API Gateway to Lambda to DynamoDB CRUD API](./dotnet-api-test/): An example of simple serverless microservice with Amazon API Gateway, .NET AWS Lambda and Amazon DynamoDB with tests.
 - *Coming Soon* [load-testing](./load-testing/)
 - *Coming Soon* [observability-driven-development](./odd/)
 - *Coming Soon* SQS triggered Lambda test